mlab817/faqs/src/minimum-access-volume/what-are-the-products-under-the-mav.md

 ---
  title: What are the products under the MAV?

-tags: ["products","mav"]

  ---

-### Minimum Access Volume
+## Minimum Access Volume

-## What are the products under the MAV?
+# What are the products under the MAV?

  - Pork;